-Indirect Cost Type: Enter "F&A" Indirect Cost Rate (%): Enter "8"
+Indirect Cost Type: Enter "F&A"

+Indirect Cost Rate (%): Enter "8"

-Indirect Cost Base (\$): Enter the sum of Stipends and Total Other Direct Costs Requested.
+Indirect Cost Base (\$): Enter the sum of Stipends and Total Other Direct Costs requested, regardless of whether those direct costs were listed on the PHS 398 Training Budget page or Research & Related Budget page.
 Indirect costs are not paid on Tuition/Fees, equipment, and sub-grants and contracts in excess of \$25,000.